njones61/vbaprimer/docs/01_excel/09_annotation/annotation.md

 ![curve-1.png](images/curve-1.png)

-The double-click on the right side of the beam:
+Then double-click on the right side of the beam:

 ![curve-2.png](images/curve-2.png)

 Note that you have created a nice smooth curve based on these three points.
-If you want to fine-tune the shape of the curve, select the curve and then select the **Edit Shape|Edit Points** command from the Insert Shapes section of the Drawing Tools ribbon.
+If you want to fine-tune the shape of the curve, select the curve and then select the **Edit Shape|Edit Points** command from the **Insert Shapes** section of the **Drawing Tools** ribbon.

 ![editpoints1.png](images/editpoints1.png)